Logos Evangelical Seminary – Introduction to Student Tuition Aid

 5.2 The granted amount of the tuition aid will be a “fixed amount.”

-5.3 The tuition aid can only be valid for one semester; the unused amount cannot be accumulated and used for the next semester.
+5.3 The tuition aid will be valid for only one semester; the unused amount cannot be accumulated and used for the next semester.

-5.4 Only under special circumstances will “full tuition aid” be considered to be granted.
+5.4 Only under special circumstances will “full tuition aid” be considered.

 5.5 All tuition aid applications will be invalid after the application due date.